psi4/psi4/doc/sphinxman/source/optking.rst

 The general approach employed in this code is similar to the "model Hessian plus RF method" described and tested by Bakken and Helgaker [Bakken:2002:9160]_.
-(However, for separated fragments, we have chosen not to employ by default their "extra-redundant" coordinates defined by their "auxiliary interfragment" bonds.
-These can be included via the option |optking__add_auxiliary_bonds|).
+(However, for separated fragments, we have chosen not to employ their "extra-redundant" coordinates.

 The internal coordinates are generated automatically based on an assumed bond connectivity.
 The connectivity is determined by testing if the interatomic distance is less than the sum of atomic radii times the value of
 |optking__covalent_connect|.
 If the user finds that some
 connectivity is lacking by default, then this value may be increased.
-Otherwise, the internal coordinate definitions may be modified directly.
-If one desires to see or modify the internal coordinates being used, then one can set
-|optking__intcos_generate_exit| to true.
-The internal coordinate
+Otherwise, the coordinate system can be created explicitly using optking's api.
-definitions are provided in the file with extension ".intco".
-See the :ref:`sec:optkingExamples` section for more detail.
+See the :ref:`sec:optkingExamples`

 .. warning:: The selection of a Z-matrix input, and in particular the inclusion of dummy atoms, has no effect on the behavior of the optimizer, which begins from a Cartesian representation of the system.

-The ongoing development of optking is providing for unique treatment of coordinates which connect distinct molecular fragments.
-Thus, several keywords relate to "interfragment modes", though many of these capabilities are still under development.
 Presently by default, separate fragments are bonded by nearest atoms, and the whole system is treated as if it were part of one molecule.
 However, with the option |optking__frag_mode|, fragments may instead be related by a unique set of interfragment coordinates defined by reference points within each fragment.
-The reference points can be atomic positions (current default), linear combinations of atomic positions, or located on the principal axes (not yet working).
+The reference points can be atomic positions (current default) or linear combinations of atomic positions which is controlled through |optking__interfrag_mode|.
+These `dimer coordinates` can be directly specified through |optking__interfrag_coords|) See `here <DimerSection_>` for two examples of their use.

 Basic Keywords
 ^^^^^^^^^^^^^^